 Steven is Second Sense’s chief executive officer.
 He oversees Second Sense’s programs, fundraising and administration with a goal of providing superior services to as many people with vision loss as possible.

 “I am privileged to be part of this incredible organization as the executive director.
 I am extremely impressed by the board and staff’s dedication to the mission.
 The staff treats each person’s needs individually, and that is one of the foundations of our success.
 I am honored to be a part of this wonderful staff of dedicated professionals.”

-Steven earned his degree from Syracuse University and has worked in the non-profit sector for nearly 22 years.
+Steven earned his degree from Syracuse University and has worked in the non-profit sector for 24 years.

 Kathy Austin, CVA

 Kathy coordinates the marketing and community outreach for Second Sense services and assists in program development.
 She is the editor of our monthly client newsletter, Making Sense.
 As volunteer coordinator, she oversees over 35 Second Sense volunteers who assist in the delivery of Second Sense programs and services.

 “It is tremendously rewarding to me to reach out to someone who is coming to grips with their vision loss and to be able to provide the support and encouragement that is sometimes hard to find.”

 Kathy earned her Certification in Volunteer Administration in 2014.
 She coordinated Second Sense’s process to earn designation as a Service Enterprise organization — the first in Chicago.